- Welcome To Rich AMeN Gill

 Construction (Estimating materials man hours, and completion of work),

-Security (Protecting Base Assets)
+Security (Protecting Base Assets, and Personnel)

-Manager, Packing and Crating Office (Oversaw the shipping of military assets to locations world wide)
+Manager, Packing and Crating Office (Oversaw the shipping of military assets to locations worldwide)

 For 5 Years at Fairchild AFB in Washington State, Rich Gill was tasked to work as Evaluator with Federal Contracts worth over $10 Million Dollars.
 Rich monitored contractors for compliance to the standards set in the contracts.
 He also worked with Contract Managers to make modifications to contracts as well as identify ways to minimize costs and reduce excess spending.